FACTBOX-What are the charges in the Ahmaud Arbery hate-crimes case? | Law-Order

 * Brandishing a firearm, punishable by seven years in prison.
 TRAVIS MCMICHAEL * Interference with rights - a hate crime - specifically for "willfully, by force and threat of force, injure, intimidate and interfere with Ahmaud Arbery, an African American man, because of Arbery's race and color."
 The charge carries a maximum of life in prison. * Attempted kidnapping, punishable by 20 years in prison.

 A state court found Travis McMichael, 36, his father Gregory McMichael, 66, and neighbor, William "Roddie" Bryan, 52, guilty of murder and other charges.
 All were sentenced to life in prison, with only Bryan gave the possibility of parole after 30 years.
-Now they are on trial for federal hate-crimes charges in the U.S. District Court for the Southern District of Georgia.
+The prosecution and defense teams finished presenting their cases Friday in a federal hate-crimes trial and closing arguments were set for Monday in the U.S. District Court for the Southern District of Georgia.

 WHAT IS A FEDERAL HATE CRIME?
 A federal hate crime is a criminal act committed based on race, religion, ethnicity, nationality, gender, sexual orientation, and or gender identity.